New Family Info

 Early Learning Program: This will come directly from your teacher when school starts.

 Grades K-3: Class lists are linked on a secured page from myCHCA on June 30 after 5:30 P.M.
-If you don't have your log-on ID and password, contact Mrs. Williams (Gr K-3).
+If you don't have the webpage passkey, contact Mrs. Williams.

 Grades 4-6: Student schedules are mailed at the beginning of August.
-Students will receive locker assignments and can visit the school to walk through their schedule on Gr 5-6 Launching Day.
+Students will receive locker assignments and can visit the school to walk through their schedule on UE 4-6 Parent & Student Kickoff.
 The school office will email you details.

-Grades 7-12: Due to the change in record management systems, schedules won't be distributed until Orientation/Kick-Off days in August.
+Grades 7-12: Schedules are distributed on Orientation/Kickoff days in August.
 If you requested an AP course or other course with summer work, assume you are scheduled for that course and prepare the summer work found on the myUpper School Back To School tab.

 Armleder Campus: You will receive a welcome letter from your student's teacher prior to the first day of class with these details.